chebbi603/ui-gen-backend/docs/nest-api.md

 - `POST /events/tracking-event` (JWT)
   - Inserts a single tracking event for the current JWT user.
+  - Aliasing: optionally include `_id` or `id` inside the event payload to attribute to a specific user.
+When omitted, attribution uses the JWT user.
   - **Request Payload** (`EventDto`):
     ```json
     {